Tuesday, 15 December 2015

 The night before:

-1. Rinse dried fruit in boiling water to remove preservatives; drain; put in a new wet j- cloth and squeeze lightly to get rid of some of the moisture or dry well with paper towels
+1. Rinse dried fruit in boiling water to remove preservatives; drain; put it in a new wet j- cloth and squeeze lightly to get rid of some of the moisture OR dry with paper towels

 2. Put the fruit in a bowl & pour over alcohol; cover and leave at room temp overnight.